josschavezf/db_regulon/README.md

 # db_regulon
-data base from regularDB to download from R
+data base from regulonDB to download from R